o3de/o3de.org/content/docs/learning-guide/tutorials/assets/physx-colliders.md

 Before you learn about collider types, you should understand the three types of entity behavior that influence the collider asset type you might choose in a given scenario:

-* **Static** -- Static entities can be collided with, but they don't move, and PhysX collisions and forces don't affect them.
+* **Static** -- Static entities have a **PhysX Static Rigid Body** and can be collided with, but they don't move, and PhysX collisions and forces don't affect them.
 Static entities can use any collider type.
-* **Kinematic** -- Kinematic entities have a **PhysX Rigid Body** component and movement that is driven by script.
+* **Kinematic** -- Kinematic entities have a **PhysX Dynamic Rigid Body** component and movement that is driven by script.
 Kinematic entities can be collided with, but PhysX collisions and forces don't affect them.
 Kinematic entities can use any collider type.
-* **Dynamic** -- Dynamic entities have a **PhysX Rigid Body** component and simulated movement that results from PhysX collisions and forces.
-Dynamic entities can use only primitive and convex colliders.
+* **Simulated** -- Simulated entities have a **PhysX Dynamic Rigid Body** component and simulated movement that results from PhysX collisions and forces.
+Simulated entities can use only primitive and convex colliders.

 ## PhysX collider assets